-The Line and the Area chart look very similar.
-They even facilitate the same kind of analysis yet they cannot be used interchangeably.
+The Line and Area charts appear to be very similar.
+They even facilitate the same type of analysis, but their functions are not interchangeable.

-Line charts are usually for observing trends over a certain period of time.
-The Y axis shows numeric values and the X axis represents the key measurements.
+Line charts are usually for observing trends over a certain period.
+The Y-axis shows numeric values, and the X-axis represents the essential measurements.
 Line charts are clear and easy to understand since you can see the specific trend for the individual data group.

 A line chart connects discrete but continuous data points by using straight line segments.
 It is effective in facilitating trend analysis.
-An example of the application of line charts in real life is by financial managers to check trend for profits and other business factors.
+An example of applying line charts in real life is by financial managers to check trends for profits and other business factors.

 An area chart does the same except that the area below the plotted line is filled with color.